Optimal regularity for the porous medium equation: Anisotropic case

 where $a:\R\to\R^{d}$, $b:\R\to\S_{+}^{d\times d}$ are $C^{1}$.
 The operator $\mcL$ is given by its symbol

 In this section we will derive regularity estimates for the velocity average, for $\phi\in C_{b}^{\infty}(\R_{v})$,

-These regularity properties are obtained by using a suitable micro-local decomposition of $f$ in Fourier space, which in turn relies on the so-called truncation property of the multiplier $\mcL$ (cf. Definition \ref{def:tuncation_prop} below).
+These regularity properties are obtained by using a suitable micro-local decomposition of $f$ in Fourier space, which in turn relies on the so-called truncation property satisfied by the multiplier $\mcL$ (cf.~Appendix \ref{sec:Truncation-property-and} below).
 In contrast to previous results, we will make use of singular moments of $g_{1}$, that is, for $\gamma\in(0,1)$,

 An additional difficulty arises in the use of bootstrapping arguments.
 In the theory of averaging Lemmata, optimal regularity estimates are typically obtained by bootstrapping a first non-optimal regularity estimate.
 This argument, however, can only be applied if the aspired final order of regularity is less than one.
 Therefore, we have to devise a proof which avoids the use of a bootstrapping argument, which is achieved in Section \ref{sec:Truncation-property-and} by improving a fundamental $L^{p}$ estimate on a class of Fourier multipliers by directly exploiting regularity of $f$ in the velocity direction.